On p-groups of maximal class: -groups of maximal class

-\begin{exer} If $G$ is of order $p^{4}$ and exponent $p$.
-Prove that if $d(G)=2$ then $G$ is of maximal class. \end{exer} \textit{Solution}.
-Obviously, the group $G$ has an abelian subgroup of index $p$.
-Since $G'=\Phi(G)$ and, by hypothesis, $|G:G'|=p^{2}$, the result follows from Proposition \ref{AGG}.
+\begin{prop} If $G$ is of order $p^{4}$ and exponent $p$.
+Prove that if $d(G)=2$ then $G$ is of maximal class. \end{prop} \begin{proof} Obviously, the group $G$ has an abelian subgroup of index $p$.
+Since $G'=\Phi(G)$ and, by hypothesis, $|G:G'|=p^{2}$, the result follows from Proposition \ref{AGG}. \end{proof}